A New Version of RefWorks is Available!

 3. If I go directly to the new RefWorks link, will it automatically access all the citations and documents I have in my current RefWorks account?

 No. However, you can easily export your existing RefWorks citations and documents into the new RefWorks.
 See FAQ #2.
-We anticipate that an automated process for transitioning from legacy RefWorks to new RefWorks will be available over the winter break.
+We anticipate that an automated process for transitioning from legacy RefWorks to new RefWorks will be available by summer 2018 if not at the end of 2017.

 4. Can I continue to use both legacy and new RefWorks?

-Technically, you can use both legacy and new RefWorks for the fall 2016 semester.
-However, when you export citations from databases to RefWorks, you will be asked to select one of the versions.
+Technically, you can use both legacy and new RefWorks.
+However, when you export citations from databases to RefWorks, you will be asked to select one of the versions -- orange logo or blue logo.
 Each version will not automatically update the other version.

 5. Do I have to switch to the new RefWorks?

 No, not yet.
-Users of legacy RefWorks can continue to use this version through the fall 2016 semester.
-We anticipate moving everyone to the new RefWorks version during Winter Break (2016/2017) or summer 2017.
+Users of legacy RefWorks can continue to use this version.
+We anticipate moving everyone to the new RefWorks version during summer 2018.

 6. Are there any reasons why I shouldn’t try the new RefWorks?

-If you are currently in the middle of writing a document that is using Write-N-Cite, we recommend that you do not move to the upgraded RefWorks version this fall (2016).
+If you are currently in the middle of writing a document that is using Write-N-Cite, we recommend that you do not move to the upgraded RefWorks version.
 The citations you have inserted into your document are connected to your existing RefWorks account.
 If you move to the new RefWorks and try to add more citations to your existing document, you will not be able to do so.
 It will only allow you to work in your Word document in Review mode.

 We also recommend waiting if you rely on the Write-N-Cite toolbar AND have Word 2007 or Word 2010, 64-bit version.